OUR TEAM CONSISTS OF 4 RESEARCH DOCTORS, 4 GRADUATES, A YOUNG, BUT PRODIGIOUS, STUDENT AND A LIST OF FANTASTIC ADVISORS

 Only one year later, in 2016, the third version of Lacentralina was created.

-Lacentralina can be now remotely controlled and can detect the presence of 11 specific pollutants, relate them with the human presence and computes and send those data wirelessly, providing alarms in case of overexposure both acute and chronic.
+Lacentralina can be now remotely controlled and can detect the presence of 11 specific pollutants, relate them with the human presence, compute and send the data wirelessly, triggering alarms in case of overexposure: both acute and chronic.

 The pollutants sensors included are: